 Carrot Cake FAQ

 Absolutely!
 This cake stays SO moist for days.
 Once cooled, wrap the cake tightly in plastic wrap and store at room temperature.
-Alternatively, if you’d like to frost the cake, I suggest doing so in the pan, as it will need to be stored in the fridge and the pan will help protect the sides from air.
+Then, whip up the frosting right before you're ready to serve and dress the cake.

 Yes, it must be refrigerated due to the dairy in the frosting.
 Remove the cake (or slice) and allow to sit at room temperature for about 30 minutes to one hour before enjoying.

 Definitely.
 Omitting these items will not affect the the bake, so feel free to leave them out if you'd like.
 Though I highly suggest the coconut!

 - Raspberry White Chocolate Bundt Cake

 - Pear Spice Cake with Brown Butter Frosting